tiagopog/jsonapi-utils/README.md

 ### Request

-Before your controller's action gets executed JU will validate the coming request against JSON API specifications and the eventual query string params against the resource's definitions.
-If something is wrong with the request JU will render an error response like this sample:
+Before your controller's action gets executed JU will validate request against JSON API specifications and eventual query string params against the resource's definitions.
+If something goes wrong with the request JU will render an error response like this:

 ```json
 HTTP/1.1 400 Bad Request